 For those who have completed a Level 1 Interpreting course.
 This course is the ideal opportunity for you to develop some of the academic skills that you will need in order to progress onto the Level 3 qualifications in Community Interpreting, whilst also developing your knowledge of interpreting practice and the public services.
 We will look at how to improve your written expression in academic English and how to carry out research for interpreting assignments effectively.
 All the academic skills taught on the course will be embedded in the context of increasing your knowledge of Community Interpreting.
 Entry is by interview only.
 Please visit our website or contact the Centre for further information.

 Who is this course for

-This course is for those who need to develop their academic skills to progress onto the Level 3 Certificate in Community Interpreting course.
+This course is for those who have completed a Level 1 Understanding Community Interpreting course already and need to develop their academic skills to progress onto the Level 3 Certificate in Community Interpreting course.
 It is not a training course.
-Entry is by interview only.
+Contact Austin Hill if you wish to apply.
 Current students should speak to their course tutor.

 What does this course cover

 The course will focus on developing the following skills:

 -improving punctuation and grammar skills in English.

 - problem solving skills